 Signs of cosmic strings from the Big Bang

 Cosmologists think that at the beginning of the universe, all the forces of nature were, for a brief fraction of a second, unified.
-But as the universe expanded and cooled, this super force condensed into its familiar parts: gravity, electromagnetism and the strong and weak forces. , the cosmos might have cooled so quickly that the fabric of space-time became fractured, creating a network of whisper-thin tubes filled by pure energy, called cosmic strings, that stretch across the breadth of the observable universe.
+But as the universe expanded and cooled, this super force condensed into its familiar parts: gravity, electromagnetism and the strong and weak forces.
+According to some calculations, the cosmos might have cooled so quickly that the fabric of space-time became fractured, creating a network of whisper-thin tubes filled by pure energy, called cosmic strings, that stretch across the breadth of the observable universe.

 The universe would have kept expanding, cosmic strings growing along with it.
 But every so often, strings would fold in on themselves or collide with other strings, causing loops to pinch off in bursts of energy.
 These string loops would keep wobbling over billions of years, gradually losing energy as they emitted gravitational waves.
 Differences in the tension of these kinds of cosmic strings and in how string loops break away would create a unique gravitational-wave signature distinguishing them from other kinds.